-The Company accounts for its stock based compensation in accordance with the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718 "Stock Compensation" which establishes fair value as the measurement objective in accounting for share-based payment arrangements and requires a fair-value-based measurement method in accounting for share-based payment transactions with employees.
-It also requires measurement of the cost of employee services received in exchange for an award of an equity instrument based on the grant date fair value of the award.
-That cost is recognized over the period during which an employee is required to provide service in exchange for the award.
+The Company accounts for its stock based compensation using a fair-value-based measurement method for share-based payment transactions with employees and directors.
+The Company measures the cost of employee and directors services received in exchange for an award of an equity instrument based on the grant date fair value of the award.
+That cost is recognized over the period during which the employee and directors are required to provide services in exchange for the award.
 The requisite service period is usually the vesting period.